boxcar/boxcar-cordova-plugin/README.md

 one or more of required parameters are missing.
 All result will be delivered asynchronously, by executing callback functions passed as arguments to API calls.

+Arguments to all API calls can have `ios: {...}` or `android: {...}` sections, values specified that way would overwrite general data from adequate platform section.

 # Application live cycle

 Before any other operation can be performed, Boxcar API must be